 NeoGenomics Class Action Deadline Alert: Johnson Fistel Encourages Shareholders to Submit Their NEO Losses

-/EIN News/ -- SAN DIEGO, Dec.
-06, 2022 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP announces that a class action lawsuit has commenced on behalf of investors of NeoGenomics Inc. (NASDAQ: NEO).
-The class action is on behalf of shareholders who purchased NeoGenomics Inc. securities between February 27, 2020 and April 26, 2022, both dates inclusive (the “Class Period”).
+SAN DIEGO, Dec.
+06, 2022 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP announces that a class action lawsuit has commenced on behalf of investors of NeoGenomics Inc. NEO.
+The class action is on behalf of shareholders who purchased NeoGenomics Inc. securities between February 27, 2020 and April 26, 2022, both dates inclusive (the "Class Period").
 Investors are hereby notified that they have until February 6, 2023, to move the Court to serve as lead plaintiff in this action.

 What actions may I take at this time?
 If you suffered a loss and are interested in learning more about being a lead plaintiff, please contact Jim Baker (jimb@johnsonfistel.com) by email or phone at 619-814-4471.
 If emailing, please include a phone number.